When your baby won’t sleep, no one in the house is happy. You’re exhausted, your baby is exhausted, your partner and other children are exhausted too.

 3. Lack of a Bedtime AND Naptime Routine

-If you’ve read my article on sleep training, then you know how I believe that an excellent bedtime routine is foundational to everything.
+If you’ve read my article on how to get your baby to sleep through the night, then you know how I believe that an excellent bedtime routine is foundational to everything.
 If your baby doesn’t have an adequate bedtime/naptime routine, there’s a good chance that his naps are going to be short and unsatisfactory.

 When you’re trying to put your baby to sleep, you just can’t expect him to fall asleep on a dime.
-Melatonin comes into play here.
-Dim the lights, sing a soothing song, do some rocking (which is not a sleep prop in this instance).
-This winds down your baby’s brain, reduces cortisol, and lets the melatonin get to work.
+When you dim the lights, sing a soothing song, do some rocking , this help your baby wind down.
+In turn, his body reduces cortisol production, and increases melatonin, the sleep hormone.

 How you create a bedtime routine is up to you, but whatever you do, keep it consistent.